67 Lefferts Avenue is home to an impressive living room fireplace, once hidden behind a couch before its new residents arrived.

 How often that happens will depend on the hustle and bustle of family life.

-While there’s a rec room in the finished basement, it won’t keep your entire household from congregating here regularly.
+While there’s a rec room in the finished basement, it won’t keep your entire household from congregating near the living room fireplace regularly.

 And that includes the family pet.